 The situation before October 2010 was not satisfactory in that a person reading the wording of the DDA would think that discrimination by association was not covered.
 However the Employment Appeal Tribunal held that even before Equality Act 2010 (see above), UK law must be interpreted so as to implement the Coleman decision.
 Accordingly claimants could rely on direct discrimination or harassment by association in employment cases without waiting for the statute to be changed.

 The problem was that on a literal reading, the DDA was limited to discrimination against, or harassment of, the disabled person.
 The wording did not cover discrimination because of someone else’s disability.
 However, UK tribunals must interpret UK legislation ‘so far as possible’ to comply with the Framework Employment Directive, and the directive requires discrimination by association to be covered.
 Was it ‘possible’ to interpret the DDA to cover it?
-The Employment Appeal Tribunal (EAT) said yes it is – October 2009 EAT decision on Coleman (link to bailii.org).
-This means that under UK law even before changes in the Equality Act 2010, direct discrimination and harassment were prohibited even if they were not against the disabled person himself.
+The Employment Appeal Tribunal (EAT) said yes it is – EAT decision on Coleman, October 2009 (link to bailii.org).
+This meant that under UK law even before changes in the Equality Act 2010, direct discrimination and harassment were prohibited even if they were not against the disabled person himself.